saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ```

 ### Anonymous function
-- Defined using braces {}.
+- Defined using braces {}, and called using ().
-- Called using ().
-- Anonymous function does not require – or even allow, except in rare cases – the return keyword to output data.
+- Anonymous function does not require, or even allow, except in rare cases, the return keyword to output data.
 - Anonymous functions implicitly, or automatically, return the last line of their function definition, omitting the return keyword.
 - Function type syntax: Consists of two parts: the function’s parameters, in parentheses, followed by its return type, delimited by the arrow (->).
 - The parentheses is not required when defining parameters in definition of anonymous function.